 It’s no secret that mortgage lenders are taking longer to process applications than pre-COVID, but why is it still such an issue?
-Sales Director, Gavin Richardson, explains what’s happening and how you can help to ensure you complete before the looming stamp duty holiday deadline of 31st March.
+Chief Operating Officer, Gavin Richardson, explains what’s happening and how you can help to ensure you complete before the looming stamp duty holiday deadline of 30th June 2021.

 2020 has been a challenging adjustment for most businesses, and mortgage lenders are no different.
 However, with increased demand on the property purchase market at the moment, it’s fair to say that some borrowers are getting frustrated by the increased time it now takes to get a mortgage application to offer.
 So, what’s going on?